koji-gitlab/quarkus-playground/README.md

 The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

+## Accessing APIs from Swagger

+The APIs can be accessed at http://localhost:8080/q/swagger-ui/

 ## Creating a native executable

 You can create a native executable using: